mathewcigi-hub/RAG_model_PDF_files/README.md

 For reading from PDF files stores in a folder using Gemini-1.5-pro-latest

 If needs to changes the github repo to another account ->
- - Go to COntrol panel -> Windows Credentials -> github.com -> chnage the username and password
+ - Go to Control panel -> Windows Credentials -> github.com -> chnage the username and password